 - Other metals (Brass, Bronze, Copper, Titanium)

-The spectrum includes medium-sized companies (German "Mittelstand") as well as large international listed companies, innovative start-ups and many universities and renowned research institutions.
+The spectrum includes medium-sized companies (German "Mittelstand"), as well as large international listed companies, innovative start-ups, many universities, and renowned research institutions.

-We consider ourselves a reliable partner of German industry, but we are also active throughout Europe and have a continuously growing number of customers in other European countries.
+We consider ourselves a reliable partner of German industry, but we are also active throughout Europe, with a continuously growing number of customers in other European countries.